Commercial Models

 Info

 Commercial access is billed usage.
-The initial monthly budget communicated during onboarding is not a hard spending limit.
-There are currently no technical safeguards that prevent costs from exceeding that amount, so users are responsible for monitoring their own usage.
+For A1 and A2, the initial monthly budget communicated during onboarding is not a hard spending limit - there are currently no technical safeguards that prevent costs from exceeding that amount, so users are responsible for monitoring their own usage.
+For A3 (Anthropic Claude Enterprise), a per-person, hard monthly budget limit is set by GWDG.
 For institutional contracts, optional access to external models, and limiting access, see Institutional Access to AI Services.

 Access Options